 “I am exceptionally proud of everyone involved in the making of the Concert and very much hope my Foundation will be able to help a raise a considerable amount of money for these deserving charities.”

 Meanwhile a DVD and Blu-Ray release is available to pre-order here, due for release later in 2020.

-While its usual home at the Queen’s theatre is renovated, Les Misérables has been playing a special staged concert version at the Gielgud Theatre.
+Les Misérables played its special staged concert version at the Gielgud Theatre.

-A special screening of the production will take place in cinemas on December 2, it’s been announced.
+A special screening of the production previously took in cinemas on December 2 last year.

 The 2019 Les Mis concert in London is based on the legendary 10th anniversary concert at The Royal Albert Hall and the O2 Arena’s 25th anniversary concert.

 The 2019 concert version of Les Misérables in London comprises of an All Star cast, leading an orchestra of more than 65 musicians.